Lauricocha province

-Lauricocha Province is one of 11 provinces of the Huánuco Region in Peru.
+Lauricocha is one of 11 provinces of the Huánuco Region in Peru.
 The capital of the province is Jesús.
 The province is found at high elevations in the Andes.
 The highest elevation in the province is snow-capped Yerupaja peak with an elevation of 6617 m and the lowest elevation is approximately 3200 m along the Marañon River north of the town of Rondos.
 The population of the province was 19,956 in 2017 and had been declining for many years before that.

 Lauricocha province is the source of the Marañon.
 Lauricocha Lake is the largest of many glacial lakes in the province.
 The lake and the headwaters of the Lauricocha and Nupe Rivers have been identified as among the sources of the Amazon River.
 The high, cool climate of the province limits economic activity.
 Agriculture is mostly pastoral and potatoes are the main crop.
 The Raura mine, producing copper, lead, silver, and zinc, is one of the highest mines in the world at an elevation of 4791 m.
 The province is popular for hikers and mountain climbers, especially to hike and climb in the Cordillera Huayhuash on the western border of Lauricocha.
 The major north-south Inca road, the Qhapaq Ňan, which runs from Cuzco to Quito, Ecuador, traverses Lauricocha province and is well-preserved along much of its route in this province.

 Location

-The province is bordered by the Dos de Mayo Province and the Yarowilca Province in the north, the Huánuco Province and the Ambo Province in the east, the Pasco Region in the south, and the Lima Region and the Ancash Region in the west.
+The province is bordered by the provinces of Dos de Mayo and the Yarowilca in the north, the provinces of Huánuco and Ambo in the east, the Pasco Region in the south, and the Lima Region and the Ancash Region in the west.